Dash-Industry-Forum/codem-isoboxer/README.md

 * emsg

 Support for more boxes can easily be added by adding additional box parsers in `src/iso_box.js`.
 Some utility functions are included to help with reading the various ISOBMFF data types from the raw file.
+Also, see the [Box Support page on the Wiki](https://github.com/madebyhiro/codem-isoboxer/wiki/Box-support) for a full list.

 ## Requirements